HanetakaChou/hanetakachou.github.io/src/Mathematics/Analysis/1_Real_Analysis.md

 >
 > Sufficient Condition
 We claim that the closed interval [a, b] ⊂ R is compact. // \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Compactness / 27 Theorem
-We claim that every box [a1 , b1 ] × · · · × [am , bm ] in Rm is compact. // \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Compactness / 30 Corollary
+We claim that every box [a1 , b1 ] × · · · × [am , bm ] in Rm is compact. // \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Compactness / 30 Corollary // ProofWiki / Tychonoff's Theorem
   We claim that every closed subset of a compact is compact. // \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Compactness / 32 Theorem
 Since A is bound, there exists a box in Rm and A is a subset of Rm.
 Since A is close, by 32 Theorem, we have that every closed and bounded subset of Rm is compact // \[Pugh 2015\] / 2 A Taste of Topology / 3 The Topology of a Metric Space / Compactness / 33 Theorem
 >